Updated September 2024

-The kids have been home for months.
-By now, many harried parents working remotely are out of ideas, out of money, and out of patience.
-If this sounds like you, here are some budget-friendly summer family activities to keep your children healthy and happy (and yourself sane) this summer.
+The kids are home for months every summer.
+By the end of the break, many harried parents working remotely are out of ideas, out of money, and out of patience.
+If you’re a remote working parent out of ideas, here are some safe, low-cost summer family activities for your school-age children to do while you’re working — and some fun family activities you can do together when you’re not.

 Individual Pursuits for When You’re Working